xonq/mycotools/mycotools/USAGE.md

 ## Grab accessions
 ### acc2fa.py / acc2gff.py
-By default, if you are querying using a MycoToolsDB accession then it can search the database without a standalone file.
+By default, if you are querying using a MycotoolsDB accession then it can search the database without a standalone file.
 Let's say you want to query *Panaeolus cyanescens'* PsiD and the NCBI accession is "PPQ80975.1".
 Find Panaelous cyanescens' ome code in the database:
 ```
 grep Panaeolus $(mycotoolsdb) | grep cyanescens | cut -f 1